Cal State University Fullerton

 Required Baccalaureate Degree

 Bachelor or Masters degree in Nursing.
 Note that the school must have WASC accreditation if located in California.
 If it is not located in California, then it must have MSCHE, NEASC, NCA-HLC, SACS or WASC accreditation.
+National accreditation is not sufficient.

 Minimum of 1 year of current experience as an RN in an adult critical care ICU.
 A competitive applicant will have 2-3 years of critical care experience.